bkesterbyld/maroon-potato/src/pages/index.md

       - title: Digital Operations API
         title_align: left
         content: >-
-          An easy way to get ops and marketing data into one collaborative environment to make sense of it and power multiple projects.
+          An easy way to get ops and marketing data into one environment to make sense of it and power multiple projects.
         content_align: left
         actions:
           - label: Learn More